Let’s Save the American Chestnut Tree with Technology

 Now we have an opportunity to save the chestnut through the miracle of genetic modification, a time-tested technique that has improved farming across the world.

 The researchers at SUNY have figured out how to move a gene from wheat into the genome of the American chestnut.
 It allows the trees to break down the toxins from the Asian blight.
-In other words, it gives the trees a natural resistance to the disease that has almost destroyed them.
+En d'autres termes, it gives the trees a natural resistance to the disease that has almost destroyed them.

 Some have suggested that it would be better just to let the American chestnut tree vanish.
 Our forests, they say, can repopulate with Asian varieties of the tree that are more adapted to the fungus and its blight.